Skip to main content

 Description

 CVE-2025-62853 is a medium-severity path traversal vulnerability in QNAP Systems Inc. 's File Station 5, specifically affecting versions 5.
 5. x prior to 5.
 5. 6.
 5166.
-An attacker with a valid user account can exploit this flaw to read arbitrary files outside the intended directory scope, potentially exposing sensitive system or user data.
-The vulnerability does not require user interaction but does require low privileges (a user account).
+An attacker with a valid user account can exploit this flaw to read arbitrary files on the system, potentially exposing sensitive data.
+The vulnerability does not require user interaction and can be exploited remotely with low attack complexity, but it does require authenticated access.
 No known exploits are currently reported in the wild.

 AI-Powered Analysis